szymi-/postman-socks-proxy/README.md

 JUMP_PORT=2222
 ```

-Then, copy your `id_rsa` public key to the root of this repo:
+Then, copy your `id_rsa` private key to the root of this repo:

 ```
 cp ~/.ssh/id_rsa .